Canon 100D vs Panasonic S1

 It is notable that the S1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 100D does not provide wifi capability.

 Studio photographers will appreciate that the Panasonic S1 (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The S1 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what conclusions can be drawn?
 Is the Canon 100D better than the Panasonic S1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.